mirage/irmin/doc/irmin-pack/design/lower_layer.md

 It is self-contained in so far as all the data needed to read a commit and its tree is in the volume.
 This is achieved through the usage of a prefix-like area that contains all the data that is needed for reading any commit in the volume.

-Since it contains a contiguous commit history, there are no gaps of commits from its beginning commit to its ending commit.
+Since it contains a contiguous commit history, there are no commit gaps between its first and last commit.

 From this definition, it can be seen that the upper layer can also be considered a volume, but for the current discussion, we are only considering volumes in the lower layer.